Overview of the care pathway

 In the care pathway, it is also possible to dynamically add steps to the patient journey.
 These are steps that are not needed in each patient journey and depends on the specific patient situation.
 That's why healthcare professionals can manually trigger those ad hoc events.
 There are three add steps available in the care pathway:

 When a patient is admitted to the hospital with heart disease problems, a healthcare professional can indicate this via the care pathway.
 When indicating, we will automatically ask the healthcare professional why the patient is admitted to the hospital, if the current therapy needs to change and what the current health status of the patient is.
 Thirty days after this admission, the patient will be asked to complete the KCCQ-12 questionnaire.

 When the patient dies, this can also be indicated in the care pathway.
 After that, clinical data have to be filled in (e.g cause of death), by a care team member, after which the care pathway will be stopped.

 For some patients you want to closely monitor their weight.
 This can be automatically done via Awell.
 In the pathway a healthcare professional can indicate how frequent they want to request the patients weight (e.g every two days, every week, every month...).
 Based on that, a message is send to the patient to question their current weight.
 If the weight increases by +5%, an automatic alert is send to the care team.

 From your EMR to scheduling or billing, Awell easily connects with your systems so you can create powerful care pathways that tie disjointed systems together.

-The following patient-reported-outcomes are visualized in the care pathway:
+The following dashboards are available in the care pathway:

-In the care pathway a number of information brochures and video's are included:
+In the care pathway a number of information brochures are included: